DaviiD1337/YAGPDB.xyz-cc/Election CC/Readme.md

 5. After the election is over, lock the channel, set the Election.gotmpl to run only in the specific channels, and none selected in that list, to turn off that CC.

-6. After turning off the Election.gotmpl CC, lock the Election Channel, and run `-result/winner` in your Announcemnt channe, or the Election Channel only.
+6. After turning off the Election.gotmpl CC, lock the Election Channel, and run `-result/winner` in your Announcemnt channel, or the Election Channel only.

 7. The bot will give the poll's winner.